treestack/keycloak-role-filters/README.md

 ### How It Works

-Our mapper iterates over the user’s effective roles, filters them using a configurable regex (with optional inversion for those who prefer the world upside down), and writes the result as a claim into the token.
+This mapper iterates over the user’s effective roles, filters them using a configurable regex (with optional inversion for those who prefer the world upside down), and writes the result as a claim into the token.
 You can use nested claim keys like `realm_access.filtered_roles` to maintain compatibility with Keycloak's standards.

-### A word of self-criticism
+## Security implications

+> [!WARNING]
-We know what you’re thinking: “Shouldn’t your groups be clean in the source directory instead of hacking around in Keycloak?”
-You’re absolutely right.
+> Shouldn’t the groups be clean in the source directory instead of hacking around in Keycloak?
+> Yes, they should.
 Ideally, your LDAP or IdP should only send relevant groups.
-But in the real world — especially in large enterprises — that’s often a pipe dream.
-Sometimes, cleaning up legacy directories is more politically fraught than international diplomacy.
+But in the real world - especially in
+> large enterprises — that’s often a pipe dream.
+Sometimes, cleaning up legacy directories is simply
+> not possible or a diplomatic nightmare.
+>

-So, yes, this mapper is a band-aid.
-But it’s a practical, lightweight band-aid that solves a problem many of us face right now.
+> So, yes, this mapper is a band-aid.
+But it’s a practical, lightweight band-aid that solves a problem many of us face
+> right now.

 ## Features ✨